PE & Sports Premium

 a.
 Subject lead to attend PE and School Sport courses to ensure updated practice is delivered and embedded.

 b.
-Sports coaches to deliver high quality PE lessons, CT to complete reflection sheets to support their professional development.
+Sports coaches and Class teachers to deliver high quality PE lessons.

 c.
 Subject lead to monitor planning to ensure the whole PE curriculum is covered.